Positive surface group representations in PO(p,q): Introduction

-Theorem \ref{thm.intro-collar} follows from the results of \cite{Beyrer-Pozzetti} for $k<p-2$, and is new for $k=p-2,\,p-1$. {{To deal with the two additional cases we need a different approach compared to \cite{Beyrer-Pozzetti} since $\Theta$ positive representation are in general not $p$--Anosov and don't satisfy additional transversality properties.
-There are two key tools, building on the positive structure, that allow us to circumvent this problem.
-First we need that the cross ratio is increasing along cones defined by positive triples, as mentioned above.
-The second tool is the construction of a \emph{hybrid} flag associated to a pair of transverse flags in $\calF_{p-1}$ (Definition \ref{def.hybrid flag}).
-In Proposition \ref{prop.k-projection is positive} we establish in which sense positivity is preserved under the hybrid construction.
-This result is of independent interest, and could be useful in further study of geometric properties of positive representations.
-With Proposition \ref{prop.k-projection is positive} at hand we can reduce the proof of Theorem \ref{thm.intro-collar} to an inequality for the positive structure for $\PO(2,q)$, which we establish in Proposition \ref{p.collar2,n}.
+Theorem~\ref{thm.intro-collar} follows our the results in \cite{Beyrer-Pozzetti} for $k<p-2$, and is new for $k=p-2,\,p-1$. {{To deal with the two additional cases we need a different approach compared to \cite{Beyrer-Pozzetti} since $\Theta$-positive representations are in general not $p$--Anosov and don't satisfy additional transversality properties.
+There are three key new tools, building on the $\T$-positive structure, that allow us to circumvent this problem.
+First we need that the cross ratio is increasing along cones defined by $\T$-positive triples, as mentioned above.
+The second tool is the construction of a \emph{hybrid} flag associated to a pair of transverse flags in $\calF_{p-1}$ (Definition~\ref{def.hybrid flag}).
+In Proposition~\ref{prop.k-projection is positive} we establish in which sense positivity is preserved under the hybrid construction.
+This result is of independent interest, and we believe it will be useful in further study of geometric properties of $\T$-positive representations and more general classes of Anosov representations.
+With Proposition~\ref{prop.k-projection is positive} at hand we can reduce the proof of Theorem~\ref{thm.intro-collar} to an inequality for the $\T$-positive structure for $\PO(2,q)$, which we establish in Lemma~\ref{p.collar2,n}, and which is the third key building block of our proof.
+This third step (i.e. Lemma~\ref{p.collar2,n}) constitutes the main step in the proof of a root versus weight collar lemma for maximal representations in $\PO(2,q)$ (Theorem~\ref{t.collarmax}), which is substantially different to the available proof for $\Sp(2n,\R)$ \cite{BP}.

 As it does not cost any extra effort we include proofs of the collar lemmas for the cases $k<p-2$ as well, which are simpler and more direct than the ones in \cite{Beyrer-Pozzetti}, making this work independent from \cite{Beyrer-Pozzetti}.}}

-\subsection{Positive Anosov representations form connected components}
+\subsection{$\T$-Positive Anosov representations form connected components}

-A key advantage of a collar lemma comparing Finsler distances with eigenvalue gaps, is that it guarantees proximality in the limit.
-This is particularly important since we showed in the companion paper \cite{Beyrer-Pozzetti2} that a proximal limit of positively ratioed representations admits a continuous, dynamics preserving equivariant boundary map \cite[Theorem B]{Beyrer-Pozzetti2}.
-This is a crucial ingredient in showing: \begin{thmA} (Theorem \ref{t.closdness of positivity}) Let $\{\r_n:\G\to \PO(p,q)\}_{n\in \N}$ be $\T$--positive Anosov and converge to $\r_0$ in $\Hom(\G, \PO(p,q))$.
-Then $\r_0$ is $\T$--positive Anosov. \end{thmA}

-In the proof of Theorem C we need to guarantee Anosovness in the limit, namely that gaps grow.
-This builds, again, on positivity of hybrid flags: we can read off the eigenvalue gap of an element as a cross ratio involving an hybrid flag.
-The continuity of the flag map, together with the positivity of the cross ratios can then be used to obtain the desired result (see Theorem \ref{t.closdness of positivity} for details).